sukjo/dynamic_resume/README.md

 # Dynamic Résumé

-This template allows you to store your résumé data in a Google Spreadsheet and automatically format it in a single-page, print-ready layout using HTML/CSS/JavaScript.
+This template allows you to store your resume data in a Google Spreadsheet and automatically format it in a single-page, print-ready layout using HTML/CSS/JavaScript.
+Since the resulting file is a webpage, you can also use it to host your resume online.
+You can preview the final product at [dynamic-resume-preview.netlify.app](https://dynamic-resume-preview.netlify.app/).

 ## How to Use